joshchew24/notes/CPSC 410/Exercise Sheet 3 Response.md

 2. A downside is that the incorrect behaviour may not raise an error, because the incorrect method is still implemented in the base class.
 It may be harder to debug than if the `ColourCollector` implemented the interface, because the program would not even compile if the method was not implemented.
 3. With this new approach, we would need to override the `public U visit(Table ta, T t)` and `public U visit(Title ti, T t)` methods, because they both now need to return a `Set<String>`, whereas the base method returns void or null.
 4. The base class could default to returning some type of "stub" object of the return type `U`.
+## Question 3
+1. It is not necessarily always possible to determine which branch of a conditional will be evaluated, because the conditional may depend on a command line argument that can only be determined at runtime.
+2. Without user input, it should be possible to